cap-js/docs/cds/cdl.md

 ```

 The text of a doc comment is stored in CSN in the property `doc`.
+Doc comments are not propagated.
+For example, a doc comment defined for an entity
+isn't automatically copied to projections of this entity.
-When generating OData EDM(X), it appears as value for the annotation `@Core.Description`.
+When generating OData EDM(X), doc comments are translated to the annotation `@Core.Description`.

 In CAP Node.js, doc comments need to be switched on when calling the compiler: